iclcv/icl/manual/modules/qt.rst

 **qt::create**

-  creates test image, that is hard-coded within the ICLIO-library. supported test images are "lena", "cameraman", "mandril", "parrot", and a few others.
+  creates test image, that is hard-coded within the ICLIO-library.
+  Supported test images are "lena", "cameraman", "mandril", "parrot", and a few others.

 **qt::grab**

   just grabs an image using an internal grabber handling

+.. _qt.quick.filtering:

 Image Filtering and Conversion Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^